 In work on CFTR, lab members use the sensitive patch-clamp recording technique to analyze the timing of the opening and closing of individual wild-type and mutant CFTR channels as they are exposed to ATP and/or nucleotide analogues.
 So far, they have found that ATP binds to both nucleotide-binding domains in a single CFTR molecule before the gate in its channel opens, that the two binding sites interact to regulate each other’s function and that one of them acts like a G protein.
 The nucleotide bound there stabilizes the active, open-channel conformation until its hydrolysis prompts channel closure.
 From such findings, the Gadsby lab has detailed the accepted model for how the opening and closing of the CFTR ion channel is regulated, furthering understanding of the origins of cystic fibrosis.

 In work on the Na+/K+ pump, a marine toxin has been used that interferes with the strict coupling between the pump’s two gates.
-When the toxin was bound to the pump, the two gates were occasionally allowed to both be open, thereby transforming the pump into an ion channel.
+When the toxin is bound to the pump, the two gates are occasionally allowed to both be open, thereby transforming the pump into an ion channel.
 Dr. Gadsby is exploiting this action to probe the pathway through the Na+/K+ pump as well as the nature and control of its gates.
-In work on unmodified native Na+/K+ pumps, Dr. Gadsby and colleagues have shown that the pumps release three Na+ ions to the cell exterior in three distinct, obligatorily sequential, gating steps, with progressively faster speeds.
+In work on unmodified native Na+/ K+ pumps, Dr. Gadsby and colleagues have shown that the pumps release three Na+ ions to the cell exterior in three distinct, obligatorily sequential, gating steps, with progressively faster speeds.
 Most recently, the Gadsby lab has found that during the normal Na+/K+ transport cycle, certain conformations of the Na+/K+ pump can be transiently hijacked by extracellular protons, which use the pump to gain access to the cell interior.
 The probability of proton entry through any given Na+/K+ pump depends on the extracellular proton concentration.
 The Na+/K+ pump is thus a hybrid transporter, a protein with two distinct functions.